dstmodders/dst-mod-keep-following/readme/02-development.md

 You SHOULD follow these rules:

-1. Each card in the "In Progress" should have at least one member (except user story cards)
+1. Each card (except user story cards) in the "In Progress" should have at least one member (when there are more than one member in the project)
 2. Each card in the "Ready for QA", "QA" or "Done" should have at least one corresponding commit attached (except user story cards)
 3. Each card name should use the present tense
 4. Each card that doesn't have a member is free to take